SocialGouv/docker/README.md

 ### Manual

-We manly use [semantic-release](https://github.com/semantic-release/semantic-release) to generate our relese You need an [Github token](https://github.com/settings/tokens/new) to release.
+We mainly use [semantic-release](https://github.com/semantic-release/semantic-release) to generate our releases.
+You need an [Github token](https://github.com/settings/tokens/new) to release.

 ```sh